Blorum/blorum-docs/permissions.md

-# Design document - Permissions
+er# Design document - Permissions

 Blorum has some built-in roles of permissions, for atomized control, you need to change Flags of existing roles or create a new user role.

 Roles could assign users permissions and rate limits, an user could have different user roles.
 Permissions could be assigned to roles.

-If an user has multiple roles that has conflict permissions / role rate limits, the highest permission / rate limits will be left, except the _cookie_expire_after_, for the cookie expire time, only the smallest value will be applied.
+If an user has multiple roles that has conflict permissions / role rate limits, the highest permission / rate limits will be left, so does the max_session limit. _cookie_expire_after_ is different, for the cookie expire time, only the smallest value will be applied.

-An user must have at least one user role.
+**An user must have at least one user role.**

+User does not necessarily need a role with rate limits defined, if user has no roles defining rate limits, they are still confined by IP-based rate limits.
+Unless they have a role that has flag *override_ip_rate_limits*.
+However, a warning log will be generated if Blorum detected that an user don't have a role with rate limits or flag *override_ip_rate_limits*.

 Since JSON does not support Infinity, +Infinity will be stored as -1.